Khovanov homotopy type, Burnside category, and products: Introduction

 \begin{remark} It may be interesting to compare the homotopy colimit definition of the Khovanov homotopy type with~\cite{ET-kh-spectrum}; but see also~\cite{ELST-trivial}. \end{remark}

 \textit{Acknowledgments.} We thank Brent Everitt, Jennifer Hom, David Krcatovich, Peter Ozsv\'ath and Paul Turner for interesting conversations.
 We also thank the referee for~\cite{RS-steenrod} for suggesting the argument in \Section{mirror}.
 RL thanks Princeton University for its hospitality; most of this research was completed while he visited there.
 We thank Michael Willis for corrections to an early version of this manuscript.
-Finally, we thank the contributors to $n$Lab: while we have cited published references for the relevant background, $n$Lab has often been helpful in finding those references.
+We also thank the contributors to $n$Lab: while we have cited published references for the relevant background, $n$Lab has often been helpful in finding those references.
+Finally, we thank the referees for their helpful comments.